20 types of employees and how to engage them

 How to Engage the Social Butterfly: Channel their energy into productive team-building activities.
 Assign them roles where their social skills can shine, such as organizing team events or leading collaborative projects.
 Recognize their contributions to team morale and encourage them to take the lead in fostering connections among colleagues.

 To help them stay focused on their tasks, set clear boundaries around work hours while still allowing time for social interaction.
-Providing opportunities for them to lead cross-departmental initiatives can also help them direct their sociability into positive outcomes.
+Providing opportunities for them to lead cross-departmental initiatives can also help them direct their sociability to positive outcomes.
 By balancing their need for connection with clear goals, you can keep them engaged and focused while enhancing team cohesion.

 10. The Resistant to change